mvfast/druid/docs/content/operations/other-hadoop.md

 (8) In the 'druid_build/target/scala-2.10' folder, you will find the fat jar you just build.

 (9) Make sure the jars you've uploaded has been completely removed.
-The hdfs directory is by default in '/tmp/druid-indexing/classpath'.
+The hdfs directory is by default '/tmp/druid-indexing/classpath'.

 (10) Include the fat jar in the classpath when you start the indexing service.
-Make sure you've removed lib/* from your classpath because now the fat jar includes all you need.
+Make sure you've removed 'lib/*' from your classpath because now the fat jar includes all you need.

 Working with Hadoop 1.x and older
 ---------------------------------